It’s happened to many of us. Our golf club breaks during the swing and our driver head goes flying.

 According to the Golf Channel, driver heads should last at least five years even if used heavily and often.

-How Do You Fix A Broken Golf Club Head?
+How to Fix A Broken Golf Club Head?

 The following video by eHowSports describes how to replace a shaft and attach a new golf club head.